sls1005/FundamentalBrowser/README.md

 ### Note

 * Since this app allows multiline editing, the 'Go' and 'Search' buttons (but not the 'Run' button) will by default replace newline characters in the URL field with spaces, or encode them as `%20` (meaning space).
-So be careful about your *code* that uses them, if any.

 * To keep things simple, new windows are implemented in this app as new tasks/activities.
 Using more than one window may consume a lot of system resources due to this reason.
 Hence, new windows are not created automatically in most cases.

 * For security concerns, JavaScript is automatically disabled by default when opening a URL from within another application.
 This can be changed in settings.
 In addition, this app will not load a URL from an intent unless its scheme is `http:` or `https:` (and currently, only the latter will be successfully loaded).
 The latter rule is not enforced for URLs from a webpage or for URL/URIs loaded manually by the user.

+* This browser supports HTTP (the non-secure protocol that is similar to but different from HTTPS), but it is disabled by default, meaning this app will block (non-HTTPS) HTTP requests unless you enable HTTP in settings.
+HTTPS is used normally and is not subject to this rule.
+The reason for this application to support (non-secure) HTTP is to allow debugging custom servers in LAN.
+It's not for general use.
+Don't enable it unless you really need it.

 * This app currently cannot be used to open PDF URLs.
-(It can load them, but will show nothing.)
 Such support is not planned and is unlikely to be implemented in the future, because PDF files are, as far as I know, not commonly used in web development nor in webcrawling.

 * Remember to (or not to) update your 'System WebView.'
 It may affect the behavior of this application.